The Webmasters Guide To Survival On The Internet Post #Mobilegeddon Era (21st April 2015)

 6. CREATE A MOCKUP FOR YOUR MOBILE WEBSITE

 ii.
 Readable Fonts: Is your content legible for mobile viewing?
-If viewers have to constantly pinch screen to change the size of your font, this does come as an obstruction in fluid visibility.
-Google recommends 16 CSS pixels and a line-height of 1.2em.
+If viewers have to constantly pinch the screen to change the size of your font, this does come as an obstruction in fluid visibility.
+Google recommends 16 CSS pixels and a line height of 1.2em.

 7. AVOID HORIZONTAL SCROLLING IN MOBILE SITE

 Even though this one is obvious, it wouldn’t hurt to have it in the checklist.
 Mobile surfers are used to vertical scrolling to view hidden aspects of a website, but if users have to scroll horizontally to read between the different sections of your website, then it may cause problems in user experience as they will mostly have to pinch the screen to resize it for a complete view.

 This problem is also easily traceable through the Google Webmasters Tool.